Refinitiv/refinitiv-ui/documents/src/pages/build-element/tutorial.md

 ### Reactive Properties

-Reactive properties are properties that, when changed, can trigger an update cycle and re-calling rendering the component.
+Reactive properties can trigger an update cycle and re-render the component when it changes.
 Use `@property` decorator with type and options to define the property.

 ```ts
 export class TodoElement extends BasicElement {